Compact regular objects from an electrified Tolman-like density: A new interior region for the Kerr-Newman spacetime: Charged rotating objects

 \subsubsection{Nonextremal rotating regular black holes with a timelike boundary - Regions II and IV}

 Configurations bearing intermediate masses, i.e., with masses in the interval $m_{c+}/r_0 < m/r_0 < m_l/r_0$, present the two horizons outside matter.
 The solutions also present two ergosurfaces with the inner ergosurface located inside and outside matter which is located in region II of panel (b) of Fig.~\ref{fig:mr0}, or just outside matter corresponding to region IV of panel (b) of Fig.~\ref{fig:mr0}, and the whole exterior ergosurface located completely outside matter.
 The boundary surface of the matter is located inside the Cauchy horizon and, thus, this kind of solutions represents nonextremal rotating regular black holes whose central core of matter has a timelike boundary.
-This situation corresponds to the region delimited by the above the solid line $m/r_0 = m_{c+}/r_0$ and below the dashed-dotted line $m/r_0 = m_{l}/r_0$ of panel (a) of Fig.~\ref{fig:mr0}, that encompasses the two loci labelled as regions I and II in the bottom panel (b).
+This situation corresponds to the region delimited from below by the solid line $m/r_0 = m_{c+}/r_0$ and from above by the dashed-dotted line $m/r_0 = m_{l}/r_0$ of panel (a) of Fig.~\ref{fig:mr0}, that encompasses the two loci labeled as regions II and IV in the bottom panel (b).